sst/guide/_chapters/setting-up-your-project-on-seed.md

 title: Setting up Your Project on Seed
 date: 2018-03-12 00:00:00
 lang: en
-description: To automate our Serverless deployments, we will use a service called Seed (https://seed.run).
+description: To automate our serverless deployments, we will use a service called Seed.
 We will sign up for a free account, add our project repository, and set our AWS IAM credentials.
 ref: setting-up-your-project-on-seed
 comments_id: setting-up-your-project-on-seed/175
 ---